harvardinformatics/ATAC-seq/README.md

 1. Remove the mitochondrial genome from the reference genome before aligning the reads.
 In human/mouse genome builds, the mitochondrial genome is labeled 'chrM'.
 That sequence can be deleted from the reference prior to building the genome index.
 The downside of this approach is that the alignment numbers will look much worse; all of the mitochondrial reads will count as unaligned.

 2. Remove the mitochondrial reads after alignment.
-A python script, creatively named removeChrom.py, is available in the ATAC-seq module to accomplish this.
+A python script, creatively named removeChrom, is available in the ATAC-seq module to accomplish this.
 For example, to remove all 'chrM' reads from a BAM file, we would run this:

 ```
 module load samtools
 module load ATAC-seq
-samtools view -h <inBAM> | removeChrom.py - - chrM | samtools view -b - > <outBAM>
+samtools view -h <inBAM> | removeChrom - - chrM | samtools view -b - > <outBAM>
 ```

 #### PCR duplicates